Alicia Vikander: 2015–2019: Breakthrough and acclaim

-2020–present: Career fluctuations
+2020–present

 In 2020, Vikander portrayed a young Gloria Steinem in the biographic drama The Glorias directed by Julie Taymor, which had its world premiere at the Sundance Film Festival in January 2020.
-Vikander next starred opposite Dev Patel in the A24 medieval fantasy The Green Knight (2021) directed by David Lowery which was released by A24.
+Vikander next starred opposite Dev Patel in the medieval fantasy The Green Knight (2021) directed by David Lowery which was released by A24.
 She also starred in the thriller Beckett (2021), opposite John David Washington directed by Ferdinando Cito Filomarino and produced by Luca Guadagnino, and Blue Bayou directed by Justin Chon.
 She starred in Firebrand (2023) as Queen Catherine Parr, replacing Michelle Williams.
 She starred together with Cate Blanchett in Guy Maddin's film Rumours (2024).
+Vikander then starred in the upcoming The Wizard of the Kremlin alongside Paul Dano and Jude Law.

 Advocacy

-Vikander identifies as a feminist and has advocated for gender equality in film, commenting:
+Vikander identifies as a feminist and has advocated gender equality in film, commenting:

 I'd just made five films in a row, and [Tulip Fever] was the first one where I had a scene with another woman. ...
 There's a change happening, and I want to be part of that, [because] you see something like The Hunger Games or Insurgent proving that a female role can carry a successful blockbuster, and that means something.

 On 10 November 2017, Vikander was one of 584 women who called for the Swedish film and theatre industries to address what they claimed was a culture of sexual misconduct.
 She added her signature to an open letter published in the Swedish newspaper Svenska Dagbladet.
 The letter contained numerous accounts of sexual harassment, assault and rape suffered by women in the Swedish industry, all recounted anonymously.
 According to a translation of the letter published by English-language Swedish publication The Local, the signatories vowed that they would "no longer be silent".
 Following the letter's publication, Swedish press reported that culture minister Alice Bah Kuhnke called a meeting of the heads of Sweden's National Theatre Company, the Royal Dramatic Theatre, and the Royal Swedish Opera.